 I've always been attracted to the anecdotal side of an image, to its capacity for visual metaphor.
 The "what" of a painting is usually its weakest element, even among many great artists, yet the "what" in art as in life is inescapable: put an ax or a pair of bikini briefs in the middle of any picture and try to avoid the gravity of their influence.

 Contrast is perhaps the most potent device a narrative artist has in his arsenal.
 By placing two seemingly irreconcilable objects side by side, one creates a visual dialectic that explores the nature of each.
-Over the last 20 years, I have utilized this device through a series of visual variations in which a central theme contrasts with the images that seem to illustrate it, creating what I like to call static montage as the viewer assembles the diffuse images into a multifaceted whole.
+Over the last 20 years, I have utilized this device to create a series of visual variations.
+Books give readers an evolving sequential experience.
+Music also gives listeners an evolving, sequential experience.
+Because of the static nature of painting, the viewer of visual art can't experience this.
+By using an approach that creates a series of paintings that are related in what they explore, and sequenced in a manner similar to montage in cinema, the same unified experience can also be captured with paintings.
 I have completed 13 sets of these visual variations and have 7 more planned.